suoyuan666/ReleaseButler/README.md

 ---

-note: ReleaseButler currently does not support the update of the specified software package.
+note: ReleaseButler currently does not support the update of the specified software package.🙃

 ---